spencernah/tp2/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `Contacts Address Book` and the **Actor** is the `user`, unless specified otherwise)

+**Use case: Adding a person**
+1. User keys in person details
+2. CAB records the contact
+3. CAB shows the person added successfully
+4. Data files updated automatically

 **Use case: Delete a person**

-**MSS**

 1. User requests to list persons
-2. AddressBook shows a list of persons
+2. CAB shows a list of persons
 3. User requests to delete a specific person in the list
-4. AddressBook deletes the person
+4. CAB deletes the person

-    Use case ends.

 **Extensions**